KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/CONTRIBUTING.md

 If `node --run release:validate` fails:

 1. Check the error message to identify which file violates the schema.
-2. If you modified the schema, regenerate fixtures: `node --run fixtures:generate`.
+2. If you modified the schema, regenerate fixtures: `node --run fixtures -- generate`.
 3. If you modified code that generates data, ensure the output matches the schemas in `dist/schemas/`.

 **Rate Limiting**